SWNA AT WORK FOR SOUTHWEST DC

 The Assembly’s Board meets monthly, unless its a holiday, on the first Monday at 7:00 pm at the Assembly’s Office located at Waterfront Station, 1101 Fourth Street, SW, Suite W110, Washington, DC 20024.
 Rescheduled board dates are agreed upon by the Board and announced in advance.
 Board members are expected to attend all Board meetings unless excused for emergencies, travel or work-related reasons.
 Attendance and participation in Board meetings are crucial to both the overall success of the Assembly.

-Normally, the Assembly holds monthly community forums/meetings on the fourth Monday (except in July, August and December) at 7:00 pm in designated locations in Southwest to discuss topics of interest and concern to the community-at-large.
+The Assembly holds monthly community forums/meetings on the fourth Monday (except in July, August and December) at 7:00 pm in designated locations in Southwest to discuss topics of interest and concern to the community-at-large.
 Advance forum/meeting notices are sent via an Eblast from SWNA.
 Board members are expected to attend SWNA community meetings.

 In addition to attending Board and monthly forum/community meetings, Board members are expected to: